bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 ## Bevy ECS

 All Bevy engine and game logic is built on top of a custom [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) (or ECS for short).
+Entity Component Systems are a software paradigm that involves breaking data up into Components".
+Entities are unique ids assigned to groups of Components.
+For example, one entity might might have a `Position` and `Velocity` component, whereas another entity might have a `Position` and `UI` component.
+Systems are logic that runs on a specific set of component types.
+You might have a `movement` system that runs on all entities with a `Position` and `Velocity` component.

+In Bevy, we use normal Rust datatypes for all of these concepts:
+* **Components**: normal Rust structs
+* **Systems**: normal Rust functions
+* **Entities**: a type containing a unique integer

 There are already plenty of [great introductions](https://www.youtube.com/watch?v=2rW7ALyHaas) to the ECS paradigm, so I'll skip right to what makes Bevy's ECS so special:

 ### Ergonomics